-(Prerequisite: Sec IV Mathematics: Technical and Scientific OR Science Options OR Sec V Mathematics: Cultural, Social, and Technical Option)
+(Prerequisite: Sec IV Mathematics: Technical and Scientific OR Science Options OR Sec V Mathematics: Cultural, Social, and Technical Option or equivalent)

 Students in the Computer Science program study and practice the binary and hexadecimal number systems and matrix transformations as used in computing and such basic math tools as found in logic, set theory, Boolean algebra, problem-solving, and statistics.